Quack4Hack/dusk_multisig_stake_tutorial/README.md

-Step 3: You now have two profiles in the wallet.
+Step 3: You now have Profile 1 and Profile 2 in the wallet.
 Go into Profile 1
 - Make note of the *new* public account.
 Here it is `267nJ` for Profile 2.
 This will be your *owner address*.

 ![4](https://github.com/user-attachments/assets/24ec5900-0911-4161-ad84-c31dee8c05cb)